-Friends and family of the late Kim Rath, 58, of Wishek are honoring his memory with a commemorative portrait in the NDSA’s Memorial Hall.
+Friends and family of the late Kim Rath, 58, of Wishek honored his memory with a commemorative portrait in the NDSA’s Memorial Hall.

 Rath dedicated his life to farming and ranching and instilled a great love of agriculture in each of his children and grandchildren.

 Born Nov.
-8, 1954, the son of Edward and Erna Rath of Wishek, Rath was raised on the family’s small grains and commercial cattle ranch west of Wishek.
+8, 1954, the son of Edward and Erna Rath, Rath was raised on the family’s small grain farm and commercial cattle ranch west of Wishek.
 After graduating from Wishek High School in 1972, Rath became the third generation to occupy the family farm.
 He married Marilyn Schon on Feb.
 16, 2008, at Turtle Lake.

-When asked where he was from, Rath unfailingly replied, with a big grin, “Wishek – home of the Badgers and sauerkraut capitol of the world.”
-He was proud to be from Wishek and served on the Wishek School Board and city council.
+When asked where he was from, Rath unfailingly replied, with a big grin, “Wishek – home of the Badgers and the Sauerkraut Capitol of the World.”
+He was proud to be from Wishek and served on the Wishek School Board and City Council.
 He was a member of St. Luke’s Lutheran Church and a great supporter and member of the Wishek FFA Alumni Association.
-Rath farmed and ranched with Marilyn and his sons, Nathan and Timothy.
+Rath farmed and ranched with Marilyn and his sons Nathan and Timothy.
 The Raths won the McIntosh County Soil Conservation award in 2007.
-Kim took great pride in the family farm and would have been pleased to see it become a North Dakota Centennial Farm.
-The farm will be formally recognized as a Centennial Farm this summer.
+He took great pride in the family farm and would have been pleased to see it become a North Dakota Centennial Farm.

-Rath was also a proud, 10-year member of the NDSA.
-He attended multiple Spring Roundup meetings, feedlot tours, and other events, and was a director candidate before he contracted West Nile virus last summer.
+Rath was also a proud 10-year member of the NDSA.
+He attended multiple Spring Roundups, Feedlot Tours and other events, and was a director candidate before he contracted West Nile virus.

 Rath had a great sense of humor, was gentle and kind and showed compassion to his family and his livestock.
 He was very patient and determined when it came to “doctoring” and nursing cattle back to health on the rare occasion that one became ill.

-Jayson Rath, Kim’s only brother, wrote and read a tribute at Kim’s funeral.
+Jayson Rath, Kim’s only brother, wrote and read a tribute at his funeral: